- Explore CGIS Programs

 - Incoming Exchange Students

 This list is designed to prepare you for your travel abroad, by providing you with helpful links and recommendations.
-For the PDF version of this, please visit our M-Box link.
+An extended PDF version of this checklist can be accessed here.

-❏ Update your passport: Your passport should be valid to at least six months past the end of your travel.
-Take color photos of your passport ID page and visa (if applicable), bring a physical and electronic copy with you and leave one with a trusted person.
+❏ Update your passport: Your passport should be valid for at least six months past the end of your travel.
+Take color photos of your passport ID page and visa (if applicable), bring a physical and electronic copy with you, and leave one with a trusted person.

-❏ Obtain a visa (if necessary): The Visa applications process can be long, so secure your visa well ahead of your departure date.
+❏ Obtain a visa (if necessary): The Visa application process can be long, so secure your visa well ahead of your departure date.
 Check the State Department website for more information on visas.

 ❏ Complete MCompass requirements: Register your travel, sign up for your GeoBlue health insurance and share your contact information in MCompass.
 In addition, it is recommended to share a copy of your passport information page in MCompass.